Tech News

 1. AI Systems are Inherently Secure

 It’s easy to assume AI tools are always designed to be safe – this is not true.
 Like any technology, AI needs to be checked by a human.
-Bad code, poor setup, or old data are all potential weak spots that can be built directly into an AI, and can lead to risk.
+Outdated data and coding issues are both potential weak spots that can be built directly into an AI, and can lead to risk.
 Keep in mind that no system is free from risk; safe use comes from caution, research and scrutiny.

-Firms like AI management experts Abilene Advisors can guide users through safe use, but all tools still must be set up and used with care: you must check how they store and use your data, and the output it delivers.
+Firms like AI management experts Abilene advisors can guide users through safe use, but all tools still must be set up and used with care: you must check how they store and use your data, and verify the accuracy and safety of outputs they produce.

 2. Data Shared with AI is Private

 A common myth is that all data you give to AI is kept private.
-This is rarley true.
+This is rarely true.
 Some tools – including the most frequently used LLM, ChatGPT – store or use your data to train their models.
-If not set right, this data may be at risk.
+If privacy settings are not configured correctly, your data may be exposed in ways you have not consented to.
 Users must read the terms.
 You must be aware of what data is saved and how it is used.

 Do not share private data unless you understand the tool, its rules, and the risks.
 Businesses should have clear guidelines around inputting sensitive data into AI to keep confidential information safe, and regularly ensure all employees understand their policies.